YaganHazard/yaganhazard.github.io/_pages/research.md

 <small>[ <a href="#/" onclick="visib('RCT-foad')">Abstract</a> ] </small>

 <div id="RCT-foad" style="display: none; text-align: justify; line-height: 1.2" ><small>
 Training programs are famously difficult to evaluate in controlled experiments due to the absence of effective and ethical encouragement devices to increase training take-up rates.
-In this project, we collaborate with the French Public Employment Services (PES) in order to try various encouragement designs to increase the use of online training programs --- that have been massively developed in the wake of the Covid pandemic.
-In order to maximize statistical power, we design our questionnaires with the aim to identify sub-populations that are more likely to comply to our encouragement --- that is a combination of some information disclosure on tightness across neighboring labor markets and a decrease of the administrative burden associated to training inscription procedures.
+In this project, we collaborate with the French Public Employment Services (PES) in order to try various encouragement designs to increase the use of online training programs &mdash that have been massively developed in the wake of the Covid pandemic.
+In order to maximize statistical power, we design our questionnaires with the aim to identify sub-populations that are more likely to comply to our encouragement &mdash that is a combination of some information disclosure on tightness across neighboring labor markets and a decrease of the administrative burden associated to training inscription procedures.
 </small><br><br/></div>

 [//]: This java script is the button to show Abstract